-People interested in HVAC quickly discover why these careers are increasingly popular.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+There are several reasons why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 - Air conditioners